PaulTran47/econ-grad-app-deadlines/README.md

 ### How is the information updated?

 Manually, because I haven't bothered to make it more automated by scrapping each school's PhD websites.
-Maybe later in the future I will.

 ### Why isn't the year included?